genexus-books/gx-super-app/Android/README.md

     fun searchByTag(tag: String, start: Int, count: Int): Task<MiniAppCollection, SearchError>

     /**
-     * Performs a request to the Mini Apps Center for available featured Mini Apps.
+     * Performs a request to the Mini App Center for available featured Mini Apps.
      * @param start 0-based index from which elements will be returned.
      * @param count Maximum number of returned elements (0 means no limit).
      * @return A cancelable Task
      */
     fun searchFeatured(start: Int, count: Int): Task<MiniAppCollection, SearchError>

+    /**
+     * Performs a request to the Mini App Center for available Mini Apps given the filters.
+     * @param miniAppFilters Filter collection to apply to the search.
+It can contain multiple criteria.
+     *     Example of usage:
+     *     ```
+     *     val miniAppFilters = MiniAppFilters().apply {
+     *         add(MiniAppFilter("Field Name", MiniAppFilter.Operator.Equal, mutableListOf("Test Mini App Name")))
+     *     }
+     *     ```
+     *     This creates a filter that searches for Mini Apps with "Field Name" equals to "Test Mini App Name".
+     * @param start 0-based index from which elements will be returned.
+     * @param count Maximum number of returned elements (0 means no limit).
+     * @return A cancelable Task
+     */
+    fun searchByFilters(miniAppFilters: MiniAppFilters, start: Int, count: Int): Task<MiniAppCollection, SearchError>
 ```

 ### Error handling